 Redfish Fishing Bait

 A redfish’s diet consists mostly of smaller fish, shrimp, clams, worms, and crabs.
 They’re primarily bottom feeders, but can be aggressive and feed much higher in the water column if the opportunity arises.
 Using these natural baits are the most consistent and successful way to fish for redfish in the surf.
-Lures such as spoons, soft-plastics, topwaters, and jigs can be used successfully, but natural bait is preferred.
+Classic red drum lures such as spoons, soft-plastics, topwaters, and jigs can all be used successfully as well, but natural bait is preferred.

 Puppy Drum Bait